sirzechs753/PlayStationDiscord-Games/README.md

 ## Limitation

-Due to discord rich presence assets limited to 300 per application number of ps4 + ps5 games listed in [games.yml](https://github.com/sirzechs753/PlayStationDiscord-Games/blob/master/games.yml) must be 300 or lower for PS5 backward compatibility to work.
+Due to discord rich presence assets limited to 300 per application, number of ps4 + ps5 games listed in [games.yml](https://github.com/sirzechs753/PlayStationDiscord-Games/blob/master/games.yml) must be 300 or lower for PS5 backward compatibility to work.

 # PlayStationDiscord-Games